Roger Clarke's Web-Site

 Data quality factors comprise those characteristics that can be assessed at the time that the data is originally created.
 They include syntactical validity, appropriate association, appropriate signification, accuracy, precision and temporal applicability.
 Information quality factors, on the other hand, are those that can only be assessed at the time of use, and in the context of use.
 These include theoretical and practical relevance, currency, completeness, controls and auditability.
 Blithe claims are made about data quality not mattering when very large quantities of data are available. e.g. "the need to find a scrupulously accurate sample (the world of small data) has been overtaken by the availability of all of the data--much of it messy but in such volumes that new correlations can be found.
 In other words quantity trumps quality" (Turnbull 2014).
 Executives know not to take such claims at face value, because there are only limited and fairly specific circumstances in which they can be justified.
 Many of the purposes to which data analytics is put may be seriously undermined by low-quality data.

 The rationale underlying the inferences that each data analytics technique gives rise to may be clear to the analyst, and may be successfully communicated to the decision-maker who relies on it.
 However, the transparency of rationale varies a great deal, and in many of the new techniques that have emerged during the last decade, is seriously lacking.
 Neural networks are largely empirical.
 They are not based on any formal model of a solution, of a problem, or even of a problem-domain (Clarke 1991).
 Further, their behaviour may vary greatly depending on the training-set used and the nature of the instance run against the training-set.
-Similarly, 'predictive analytics' (in the sense of extrapolations of patterns derived from time-series rather than of the time-series themselves) and the various forms of AI and machine learning (ML) that are being applied in this field, provide outputs, but seldom make available humanly-understandable explanations of how those outputs were achieved and what assumptions underlie them.
+Similarly, the various forms of AI and machine learning (ML) that are being applied in this field, provide outputs, but seldom make available humanly-understandable explanations of how those outputs were achieved and what assumptions underlie them.
+Another approach that may suffer from the problem is 'predictive analytics', which is sometimes used in the very narrow sense of extrapolations of patterns derived from time-series rather than of the time-series themselves.

 Some risk are borne by other parties, however, because organisational decisions and actions affect other organisations and individuals.
 Decisions and actions that are unreasonable or even wrong can inflict harm ranging from inconvenience, via onerousness and inversion of the onus of proof, to serious economic, financial and/or psychological harm.
 Such problems may return to haunt the organisation whose actions gave rise to them, in such forms as reputational damage, lawsuits and additional regulatory imposts.